-The Master of Ministry (M.M.) degree prepares students for diaconal or other non-ordained ministries within the church and can also be an alternative track to ordained ministry.
+An admissions interview with the program director Master of Ministry Degree The Master of Ministry (M.M.) degree prepares students for diaconal or other non-ordained ministries within the church and can also be an alternative track to ordained ministry.
 This 44-credit degree provides a condensed classical theological education, with opportunities for specialization in particular areas of ministry.
 The degree includes an internship tailored to the student's goals, which can be done while also taking classes.
 Graduates of the degrees have the option of completing a further 46 credits to earn a Master of Divinity degree.

-- Interpret the Bible from its center in Jesus Christ, rightly distinguishing law and gospel. - Articulate a theology faithful to the Bible and the church's historical struggle to speak the gospel. - Understand the challenges of communicating the gospel within our pluralistic and secular context. - Demonstrate competence in the pastoral tasks of preaching, pastoral care, teaching, and administration.

-Denominational Endorsement and Certification for Ordination

-Endorsing students who are preparing for ministry and certifying them as qualified for ordination or any other status within the church are the responsibility of the students' church body.
-Christ School of Theology cooperates with church bodies in this process.
+Program Learning Outcomes After completing this program, students will: - Interpret the Bible from its center in Jesus Christ, rightly distinguishing law and gospel. - Articulate a theology faithful to the Bible and the church's historical struggle to speak the gospel. - · Understand the challenges of communicating the gospel within our pluralistic and secular context. - Demonstrate competence in the pastoral tasks of preaching, pastoral care, teaching, and administration.
+Denominational Endorsement and Certification for Ordination Endorsing students who are preparing for ministry and certifying them as qualified for ordination or any other status within the church are the responsibility of the students' church body.
+The Christ School of Theology cooperates with church bodies in this process.
+Requirements Biblical Theology - 12 Credits Four courses from the following: